Sell Your Divorce House In Florida

 This question weighs heavily on those going through a divorce.
 Relocation disrupts jobs, income, schools, neighborhoods, and personal connections.

 If spouses cannot reach an agreement on who receives the house, the outcome depends on whether Florida law considers it “marital property” or “non-marital property” (also known as “separate property”).
+The presence of a dependent child can also influence this decision, as the court may favor granting the house to the spouse with primary custody to ensure the child’s stability.

 Divorcing couples divide “marital property,” while “non-marital property” remains under the ownership of the current legal owner.